chip-8/extensions/README.md

 Same as Super-CHIP 1.0, but:

-* `FX29` works like the regular CHIP-8 font instruction; the larger 10-byte font sprites have their own, dedicated `FX30` insutrction now
+* `FX29` works like the regular CHIP-8 font instruction; the larger 10-byte font sprites have their own, dedicated `FX30` instruction now
 * `FX55`/`FX65` no longer increment `I` at all.

 <h3 class="no_toc">Compatibility notes</h3>